Free Educational Resources

 Signing Glossaries for Science Exhibits

-Six signing glossaries delivered as apps to provide visitors ages 5-12+ who are deaf or hard of hearing access to STEM vocabulary during visits to aquariums, botanical gardens, natural history museums, nature centers, science museums, and zoos.
-While museums are closed, they can be used when visiting museum websites and “virtual field trips!”
+Six signing glossaries to provide visitors ages 5-12+ who are deaf or hard of hearing access to STEM vocabulary during visits to aquariums, botanical gardens, natural history museums, nature centers, science museums, and zoos.

 Investigations